-Climbing plants can transform a garden, covering bare walls or fences, scrambling over pergolas and arches, and adding height to planting schemes.
+Climbing plants can transform a garden, covering bare walls or fences, scrambling over pergolas, obelisks and garden arches, and adding height to planting schemes.
 You can make the most of climbers in even the smallest of gardens, and many will grow happily in a pot.

 Many climbing plants have spectacular, sweetly scented flowers as well as attractive foliage.
 They’re worth their weight in gold for wildlife, adding flowers, leaves, shelter and berries to an otherwise dead space.

 Climbing plants fall into three categories: climbing and rambling roses, and pyracantha, which ramble over a structure and need initial training and tying in.
 Others, such as honeysuckle and clematis, entwine themselves around a structure, and need initial tying in before they become established.
 Self-clinging climbers such as ivy and climbing hydrangea need no support at all and can support themselves.